goderich/dissertation/dissertation.md

 | humakut   | humakut     | həmakut | həmakut | makut   | 'to move (AV)'  |
 | hakucun   | hakucun     | həkutun | həkutun | kutun   | 'to move (PV)'  |

 The verbs in Matu'uwal and Plngawan both have a phoneme that surfaces as /t/ if it coincides with the right edge of the word, but which becomes /c/ when followed by a suffix.
-This alternation is completely missing in Squliq, Skikun, and C'uli', fully replaced by a non-alternating /t/.
-(Note that the C'uli' verb *makut\~pəkutan* 'to ask' shows an irregular sound correspondence, and is likely loaned from Squliq, more on that in Section XXX.)
+This alternation is completely missing in Squliq, Skikun, and Klesan, fully replaced by a non-alternating /t/.
+(Note that the Klesan verb *makut\~pəkutan* 'to ask' shows an irregular sound correspondence, and is likely loaned from Squliq, more on that in Section XXX.)
 <!-- TODO: add section link -->

-The remaining two dialects, Matu'aw and S'uli', do preserve the alternation, although due to the merger of \*c into \*s, the alternating phoneme surfaces as /s/ before suffixes: Matu'aw *yumingat\~yingasun* 'to rob', *maʔut\~paʔusan* 'to ask', S'uli' *kəmat\~kasun* 'to bite'.
+The remaining two dialects, Matu'aw and S'uli, do preserve the alternation, although due to the merger of \*c into \*s, the alternating phoneme surfaces as /s/ before suffixes: Matu'aw *yumingat\~yingasun* 'to rob', *maʔut\~paʔusan* 'to ask', S'uli *kəmat\~kasun* 'to bite'.

 Another regularization that works in a systematic manner is the leveling of the ∅ to /s/ alternation in Skikun.
 In most dialects, this alternating phoneme is absent from unsuffixed forms, and instead lengthens the preceding vowel /i/ (this alternation occurs only after the vowel /i/).
 When suffixed, it surfaces as an /s/ in most dialects, or as /r/ in Squliq and Plngawan due to rhotacism (see @sec:other-consonant-alternations).
 Skikun regularized all verbs with this alternation, and added a final /s/ onto unsuffixed forms, as shown in @tbl:skikun-regularization-s.